sunildasu1234/pythonFlaskApp/README.md

     ```

  *  Verified with curl command to get the jokes displayed randomly and also verfied with public IP of the machine from the
-    browser i.e http://<public-ip>:8080.
+    browser (http://public-ip:8080/jokes).
 I can able to view the jokes.
 ```
 root@ubuntu:/pythonFlaskApp/chuck# curl http://10.128.0.11:8080/jokes
 10.128.0.11 - - [18/Apr/2020 11:00:38] "GET /self HTTP/1.1" 200 -